sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct-tips/1000 - query-tips.md

 3. Click the document type's **Configurations** tab, create a new test configuration, and click the configuration you just created to edit it.

-4. Click **Sensible Instruct** and create fields using the following table:
+4. Click **Sensible Instruct** and create fields  extract data using the following table:

 | Field name           | Method | Describe what you want to extract                            |
 | -------------------- | ------ | ------------------------------------------------------------ |